As of September 2017, the current Biology specialisations will be reorganised into the following four (more discipline-oriented) specialisations:

-This specialisation offers a research-oriented education in microbiology with a strong focus on the generation of fundamental scientific knowledge that can lead to the improvement of micro-organisms as production platforms for valuable compounds such as food additives and antibiotics.
+The Master specialisation Plant Sciences and Natural Products offers a research-oriented education in plant sciences with a strong focus on the generation of fundamental scientific knowledge that can lead to the improvement of crop quality and yield.

-An important part of the master education is a research project, which can be chosen from a large variety of topics, including microbial growth and development and production of important compounds such as antibiotics.
-Research questions are tackled from a multidisciplinary approach, combining disciplines such as molecular genetics, genomics, cell biology, biochemistry, microscopy and cell physiology.
+An important part of the master education is a research project, which can be chosen from a large variety of topics, including plant transformation by Agrobacterium, plant development, defense against pests and pathogens, natural product analysis and metabolic engineering.
+Research questions are tackled from a multidisciplinary approach, combining disciplines such as molecular genetics, genomics, cell biology, developmental biology, biochemistry, metabolomics, microscopy and cell physiology.
 Research approaches exploit recent genomic and technological advances, for example expanding genomic sequence information, genomics and proteomics technology and confocal laser scanning microscopy which enables the study of molecules in living cells and multicellular organisms in unprecedented detail.
-Micro-organisms studied include the filamentous bacterium Streptomyces and the fungus Aspergillus, which are important for the production of valuable compounds and the supply of bio-energy sources in the biotechnological industries.
+Different plant species can be studied including several crops, the model Arabidopsis thaliana and the medicinal plant Catharanthus roseus, producing anti-cancer alkaloids.

 MSc student Biology Sanne writes about her life as a student and everything else that interests her.
 Read her stories!
 Blog